-This integral is numerically evaluated with Maple forcing 5 digits precision, which gives $f_j(\overrightarrow{x}_j, C_1)=( 9.549296\cdot 10^{-15}, -8.4000655 \cdot 10^{-1})$.
-The above numerical method considering 200 points on the circle supplies: $f_j(\overrightarrow{x}_j, C_1)=(-3.09849665 \cdot 10^{-5}, -8.39990851 \cdot 10^{-1})$.
-Both results agree within reasonable accuracy.
-The precision of the numerical method depends on the number of points on the discretised curve, and also on certain tolerance in the criteria used to distinguish between the application of the procedure 3 or 4 discussed above.
-In practise evaluation of $f_j$ is accurate up to the 5$^{th}$ digit in consistency with the 4$^{th}$ order Runge-Kutta method employed to evolve {\bf x}.

-The evolution of the quasi-geostrophic equation (i.e the case $\alpha=1$) as reported in Eq. (\ref{eqvp2}) is computed projecting the vector field of Eq. (\ref{eqvpws2}) over the unitary normal component to the curve at $\overrightarrow{x}_j $.
-This means that numerically the first integral at the right hand side of Eq. (\ref{int}) needs not to be computed (in fact it is a divergent integral (see \cite{Ro})) as it is a tangential component to the curve at $\overrightarrow{x}_j $.
-The second integral at the right hand side of Eq. (\ref{int}) need to be projected over the unitary normal component to the curve, and this is easily done.
+The evolution of the quasi-geostrophic equation (i.e the case $\alpha=1$), as reported in Eq. (\ref{eqvp2}), is computed by projecting the vector field of Eq. (\ref{eqvpws2}) over the unitary normal component to the curve at $\overrightarrow{x}_j $.
+This means that numerically the first integral on the right hand side of Eq. (\ref{int}) does not need to be computed (in fact, it is a divergent integral (see \cite{Ro})), since it is a tangential component to the curve at $\overrightarrow{x}_j $.
+The second integral on the right hand side of Eq. (\ref{int}) needs to be projected over the unitary normal component to the curve, and this is easily done.
 The evolution of the contours for $\alpha<1$ may be indistinctly computed either with Eq. (\ref{eqvpws2}) or with Eq. (\ref{eqvp2}).